pbsmyth/command-line/sections/10-exploring-text-data.md

 ---

-# 10. Exploring text data
+# 10. Exploring Text Data

 So far the only text file we've been working with is our cheat sheet.
 Now, this is where the command line can be a very powerful tool: let's try working with a large text file, one that would be too large to work with by hand.